roclas/dxpCluster/README.md

+This git project has different branches for different dxp versions, please, check for which DXP version you want to build your cluster

-# Please read first
+# Read first

-- First make sure you have the license file ( has to be named dxpcluster.xml ) and the bundle zipped file ( has to be named liferay-dxp-digital-enterprise-tomcat-7.0.10.11-sp11-20190506123513875.zip ) in your root folder
+- First make sure you have the license file ( has to be named dxpcluster.xml ) and the bundle zipped file ( has to be named liferay-dxp-tomcat-7.1.10.2-sp2-20190422172027516.zip ) in your root folder
 - Start both nodes with "docker-compose up"
 - ./copyLicense.sh (if it hasn't been copied; it should have been automatically copied)
-- Restart tomcat 1 ( restartServer1.sh ), see that it works, and then restart node 2 ( restartServer2.sh )
+- Restart tomcat 1 ( restartServer1.sh ), log in, see that it works, and then restart node 2 ( restartServer2.sh )